MicrosoftDocs/office-docs-powershell/sharepoint/sharepoint-ps/sharepoint-online/Start-SPOUnifiedGroupMove.md

 Start-SPOUnifiedGroupMove -GroupAlias EUTeam -DestinationDataLocation EUR
 ```

-Starts the move of Office 365 Group EUTeam to the Preferred Data Location EUR (Europe).
+Starts the move of an Office 365 Group site with an alias EUTeam to the Preferred Data Location EUR (Europe).

 ## PARAMETERS

 ### -DestinationDataLocation

-The destination location for the Office 365 Group move.
+The destination location for the Office 365 Group site move.

 ```yaml
 Type: String